M50 Reising

 The .45 Reising submachine gun was manufactured by Harrington & Richardson (H&R) Arms Company in Worcester, Massachusetts, USA, and was designed and patented by Eugene Reising in 1940.
 The three versions of the weapon were the Model 50, the folding stock Model 55, and the semiautomatic Model 60 rifle.
 Over 100,000 Reisings were ordered during World War II, and were initially used by the United States Navy, Marine Corps, and the United States Coast Guard, though some were shipped to Canadian, Soviet, and other allied forces to fight the Axis powers.

 History

-The Reising submachine gun was innovative for its time, and in comparison to its main rival, the famous Thompson Model 1928 submachine gun, it possessed similar firepower, better accuracy, excellent balance, a lighter weight, plus a much lower cost and greater ease of manufacture.
-But the poor combat performance of the Reising contrasted with favorable combat and law enforcement use of the Thompson forever mired the weapon in controversy.

 Reising was an assistant to firearm inventor John M. Browning.
-In this role, Reising contributed to the final design of the US .45 Colt M1911 pistol.
+In this role, Reising contributed to the final design of the US .45 ACP M1911 pistol.
 Reising then designed a number of commercial rifles and pistols on his own, when in 1938, he turned his attention to designing a submachine gun as threats of war rapidly grew in Europe.